oldboy87/week-05-assignment/README.md

-As a user, I want to be able to filter by allergens (14 common food allergens) As a user, I want to be able to scan stock in by barcode As a user, I want to have a visual representation (image) of the stock As a user, I want to manage incoming and outgoing stock As a user, I want to be notified of low stock levels ( using RAG system)
+As a user, I want to be able to filter by allergens (14 common food allergens) As a user, I want to be able to scan stock in by barcode As a user, I want to have a visual representation (image) of the stock As a user, I want to manage incoming donations and expiring stock As a user, I want to be notified of low stock levels ( using RAG system)

 ## WIREFRAME